bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <b>SHARE</b>

-Selectors are one of, if not, the most important parts of CSS.
-They shape the cascade and determine how styles are to be applied to elements on a page.
+<p>Selectors are one of, if not, the most important parts of CSS.
+They
+shape the cascade and determine how styles are to be applied to elements on a page.</p>

-Up until recently the focus of CSS never really touched on selectors.
+<p>Up until recently the focus of CSS never really touched on selectors.
 Occasionally there would be incremental updates within the selectors specification, but never any real ground breaking improvements.
-Fortunately, more attention has been given to selectors as of late, taking a look at how to select different types of elements and elements in different states of use.
+Fortunately, more attention has been given to selectors as of late, taking a look at how to select different types of elements and elements in different states of use.</p>

-CSS3 brought new selectors, opening a whole new world of opportunities and improvements to existing practices.
+<p>CSS3 brought new selectors, opening a whole new world of opportunities
+and improvements to existing practices.
 Here we'll discuss
 <a href="http://net.tutsplus.com/tutorials/html-css-techniques/the-30-css-selectors-you-must-memorize/"
 rel="noopener noreferrer" target="_blank">
-selectors</a>, old and new, and how to best put them to use.
+selectors</a>, old and new, and how to best put them to use.</p>

 <h4>Common Selectors</h4>

-Before diving too deep into some of the more complex selectors, and those offered within CSS3, let's take a quick look at some of the more common selectors seen today.
-These selectors include the type, class, and ID selectors.
+<p>Before diving too deep into some of the more complex selectors, and
+those offered within CSS3, let's take a quick look at some of the more common selectors seen today.
+These selectors include the type, class, and ID selectors.</p>

-The <b>type</b> selector identifies an element based on its type, specifically how that element is declared within HTML.
+<p>The <b>type</b> selector identifies an element based on its type,
+specifically how that element is declared within HTML.
 The <b>class</b> selector identifies an element based on its class attribute value, which may be reused on multiple elements as necessary to help share popular styles.
-Lastly, the <b>ID</b> selector identifies an element based on its ID attribute value, which is unique and should only be used once per page.
+Lastly, the <b>ID</b> selector identifies an element based on its ID attribute value, which is unique and should only be used once per page.</p>

 <h4>CSS</h4>